ondrejsevcik/ondrejsevcik.com/app/blog/_content/git-remove-merged-branches.md

-import BlogPostLayout from "../../../components/blog-post-layout"

-export const meta = {
+---
-  title: "Find and Remove Merged Git Branches",
+title: "Find and Remove Merged Git Branches"
-  description: "Remove merged branches with one simple git command.",
+description: "Remove merged branches with one simple git command."
-  date: "2020-01-18",
+date: "2020-01-18"
-  tags: ["til"],
+tags: ["til"]
-}
+---

 Working in multiple repositories with multiple branches and many PRs, it's very easy to lose track of what has been merged.
 That's why I'm glad I've found this command.